Showcase Your Clinical Program

 Certifying your clinical program or specialty center with The Gold Seal of Approval® from JCI validates excellence in the care you deliver to defined patient populations and demonstrates that your program is committed to upholding additional compliance and safety standards.

-Clinical Care Program Certification
+Why JCI for Clinical Care Program Certification

 Types of Programs Certified

 JCI CCPC evaluates the programs that provide clinical care directly to participants of the program and meet the eligibility requirements.

 Examples of programs may include, but are not limited to, acute myocardial infarction, heart failure, primary stroke, asthma, chronic obstructive pulmonary disease, pain management, palliative care, low back pain, chronic depression, and HIV/AIDS.

 Organizations seeking certification must meet all the general eligibility requirements for Joint Commission International certification.
 These requirements include:

 - The organization is a JCI-accredited health care organization.

 - A minimum of 25 patients have met the program’s eligibility requirements and have been managed under the program’s selected clinical practice guidelines at the time the hospital submits its CCPC application.

 - The program can demonstrate at least a six-month track record of consistent compliance with all the JCI standards prior to CCPC application.